 Our analysis and proposed beamforming schemes are evaluated in extensive simulations.
-We compare our schemes with SDP based power allocation solutions and equally combing method.
+We compare our schemes with SDP-based power allocation solutions and equally combing method.
 Then, the impacts considering the channel uncertainty are also presented.
 The results demonstrate that our schemes can greatly improve the estimation accuracy and reduce the minimum energy consumption with a given localization requirement.

-The rest parts of this paper are organized as follows: Sec.
-II presents the related works of the WPCN and cooperative localization; Sec.
-III provides the system model and the FIM formulations; the beamforming schemes for full connected network are introduced in Sec.
-IV and the optimizations for single node are presented in Sec.
-V; Sec VI formulates the impacts of channel uncertainty; the simulations are presented in Sec.
-VII and Sec.
-VIII concludes the whole paper.
+The remainder of this article is organized as follows: Section II presents the related works of the WPCN and cooperative localization; Section III provides the system model and the FIM formulations; the beamforming schemes for full connected network are introduced in Section IV and the optimizations for single node are presented in Section V; Section VI formulates the impacts of channel uncertainty; the simulations are presented in Sections VII and VIII concludes the whole paper.